Steven-McCombe/world-cup-quiz/README.md

 # World Cup Quiz

 ## 💡 Description

 This project is a Quiz to test your knowledge on world cup history.
 Creating this project helped me understand the importance of Javascript and how it interacts with webpages.
-Overall I believe the skills need to create this program helped further my knowledge of Javascript.
+Overall I believe the skills need to create this program helped further my knowledge of Javascript specifically manipulating the DOM through Javascript.

 ## ✔️ Rules